AptoPayments/apto-sdk-android/handlers/README.md

-# Ledge Link API Wrappers
+# Ledge Link SDK Handlers

 The Ledge Link SDK only specifies an `ApiResponseHandler` interface.
 The subprojects here provide concrete implementations of that interface.
 This includes modifications needed in `Presenters` and `Activities`.